 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Sargent Spruce

-Picea brachytyla is a Evergreen Tree up to 40.00 metres tall.
+Picea brachytyla is an evergreen tree that can grow up to 40.00 metres tall.